What are the most important things to know about raltegravir?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking raltegravir during pregnancy.
+For more information on the use of raltegravir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo